TBD54566975/did-dht/spec/spec.md

 - The Type Index record's **data** is represented with the form `id=H,I,J,...N` where the value is a comma-separated list of integer types from the [indexed types registry](registry/index.html#indexed-types).

-**Example Type Index Record**
+**Example Type Index Record**:

 | Name       | Type | TTL  | Rdata     |
 | ---------- | ---- | ---- | --------- |
 | _typ._did. | TXT  | 7200 | id=0,1,2  |

-Types can be found and registered in the [indexed types registry](registry/index.html#indexed-types).
+Types can be discovered, and registered, in the [indexed types registry](registry/index.html#indexed-types).

 ::: note
 Identifying entities through type-based indexing is a relatively unreliable practice.
 It serves as an initial step in recognizing the identity linked to a [[ref:DID]].
-To validate identity assertions more robustly, it is essential to delve deeper, employing tools like verifiable credentials and the examination of related data.
+To validate identity assertions in a more robust manner, it is essential to delve deeper, employing tools like verifiable credentials and the interrogation of related data.
 :::

 ## Gateways